 This lens utilizes Sony’s Optical Steady Shot (OSS), which improves image sharpness when shooting handheld images.
 As this is a telephoto lens, the Optical Steady Shot image stabilization may not work below around 1/100 of a second (depending on focal length).

 The lens comes with a nice lens hood, and front and end caps.

 What I Like!

-Let’s not pretend that a $350 lens will have top-notch build quality.
-However, I was surprised to find that the Sony 55-210 does have solid build quality that is almost on par with their Vario-Tessar 16-70mm f/4 that retails for $999.
+Let’s not pretend that a lens of this price will have top-notch build quality.
+However, I was surprised to find that the Sony 55-210 does have solid build quality that is almost on par with their Vario-Tessar 16-70mm f/4 that retails for nearly three times the cost.
 I was not expecting this!

 Except for the focus and zoom rings, the entire body is metal, which is good to see.
 The focus and and zoom rings are plastic, which is fine by me.
 The plastic doesn’t look quite as nice, but functions just as well as metal for these features.
 Compared to Canon or Nikon dSLR lenses at this price point, the 55-210 definitely has above-average build quality.

 This isn’t a huge benefit, as almost any Sony e-mount lens is very easy to use.
 Regardless, I did enjoy the fact that I was able to pull this lens straight out of the box and start firing off shots.
 Manual focusing works well with the Sony alpha bodies, with a focusing distance scale appearing on screen as the focus knob is turned.
 The focus and zoom rings both turn smoothly, and the focus ring is nice and big, making it easy to grab a hold of while composing a photo.